-New study shows how seals sleep with only half their brain at a timeFebruary 19th, 2013 in Sleep apnea /
+New study shows how seals sleep with only half their brain at a timeFebruary 19, 2013 in Medicine & Health / Sleep apnea

 (Medical Xpress)—A new study led by an international team of biologists has identified some of the brain chemicals that allow seals to sleep with half of their brain at a time.